brikis98/terraform-up-and-running-code/code/terraform/00-preface/hello-world/README.md

 # Terraform "Hello, World" example

-This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) template.
-The template deploys a single server in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) configuration.
+The configuration deploys a single server in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 For more info, please see the preface of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.